ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 Summary
 -------

-In this tutorial, you set up a simulation with Webots, used a custom robot and implemented a Python plugin to use its motors and sensors.
+In this tutorial, you set up a simulation with Webots, used a custom robot, implemented a Python plugin to control its motors and implemented a ROS node to use its sensors.

 Next steps
 ----------